The Complete Guide to Black Skirt Tetra Care in Aquariums

 Gender differences: male vs female

-Distinguishing between male and female black skirt tetras (Gymnocorymbus ternetzi) can be challenging, especially when they are young or not in breeding condition.
-However, there are a few subtle differences that can help differentiate between the sexes:
+Distinguishing between male and female black skirt tetras can be challenging, especially when they are young or not in breeding condition.
+However, there are a few subtle indicators that can help differentiate between the sexes:

-1. Size: Females are generally larger and rounder-bodied compared to males.
-Mature females may have a fuller appearance due to their larger ovaries.
+Size: Females are generally larger and have a rounder body compared to males.
+Mature females may appear fuller due to their larger ovaries.

 Breeding